c-BIG/NPM-sample-qc/README.rst

 Resources
 =========

-Other than the sample specific BAM/CRAM file with its index, it requires the follwing data resources.
+Other than than the sample specific BAM/CRAM file with its index (bai/crai), it requires the follwing data resources.
 Human reference genome GRCh38_ fasta file with index (fai) and its gap_ regions.
 See ``resources/gap.txt.gz`` downloaded from ucsc (``2019-03-11 09:51   12K``).

 .. _GRCh38: https://storage.cloud.google.com/genomics-public-data/resources/broad/hg38/v0/Homo_sapiens_assembly38.fasta